DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 </details>

 ### Font
-The font used on this website is [Courier New]('https://docs.microsoft.com/en-us/typography/font-list/courier-new) and this was chosen specifically for it's retro feel for computers - I thought this was particularly relevent as the quiz is related to coding!
+The font used on this website is [Courier New]('https://docs.microsoft.com/en-us/typography/font-list/courier-new) and this was chosen specifically for it's retro feel for computers - I thought this was particularly relevant as the quiz is related to coding!

 ### Icons
 I used [favicon.io](https://favicon.io/) to create the favicon icons for the site, and used [Roboto](https://fonts.google.com/specimen/Roboto/) as the font for this as I thought this looked the most traditional for the classic '</>' code symbol.
 The colours are also featured on the site to stay consistent with styling.